 Is there any Relief for Foreign Taxes in Vietnam?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

 Vietnam has signed Double Tax Agreements with more than 70 countries including Australia, Belgium, Canada, China, Denmark, France, Germany, Japan, the Netherlands, Russia, Sweden, Switzerland, Thailand, and the United Kingdom.
 Vietnam has signed a Bilateral Trade Agreement with the United States, the Vietnam-EU Textile Agreement with the European Community, and has applied for a full membership of WTO, furthering the process of opening its market.

 The personal income tax legislation appears to allow credit for tax paid in other countries and it states explicitly that in the event of any inconsistency between a treaty in force and the existing tax provisions, the treaty will take precedence.
-In order to claim a foreign tax credit, extensive documentation needs to be available upon request, such as a foreign income tax return, tax payment vouchers and tax receipts (or a certificate of tax paid issued by the foreign tax authority).
+In order to claim a foreign tax credit, extensive documentation needs to be submitted, such as a completed tax exemption application form, foreign income tax return, tax payment vouchers and tax receipts (or a certificate of tax paid issued by the foreign tax authority).

 Unilateral relief is available to Vietnamese citizens in the form of a deduction from Vietnamese income tax of income taxes paid abroad on foreign-sourced income that is subject to personal income tax in Vietnam.

 What are the general tax credits that may be claimed in Vietnam?
 Please list below.